 Standard featheredge boards are normally taper cut from 22mm timbers.
 A more stable board can be cut from ex 32mm boards but we would not recommend using more than a 150mm width board on a fence.

-Ideally the new fencing needs to be fixed while still fresh – if the boards are kept in storage for more than a couple of weeks they will start to season and may bow and twist, they will also harden making them more difficult to fix than fresh sawn.
-Other things being equal it is best to install a new fence early or late in the season, rather than exposing freshly cut un-seasoned timber in the height of the summer.
+However if the boards are kept in storage for more than a couple of weeks they will also harden.
+This may make them more difficult to fix than fresh sawn boards.
+Other things being equal it is best to install a new fence early or late in the season.

-When considering the number of rails on the fence then err on the side of caution, fit more rails rather than less.
+Exposing freshly cut un-seasoned featheredge boards in the height of the summer may lead to warp and twisting of the boards.
+This can largely be counteracted by using more fence rails.
+When considering the number of horizontal rails on the fence then err on the side of caution, fit more rails rather than less.
 The material costs are small relative to the overall cost of the fence.

 Phone to order